-- There is a sound clinical indication for surgery; - The patient is clinically ready, fit and available to undergo surgery; - There is a real expectation of performing the operation within a reasonable time in relation, to the patient's clinical priority; - When patients have accepted the advice of the healthcare profession responsible for their care; - The consultant surgeon has been informed, has agreed to the date, and will be present; - The consultant anaesthetist who is regularly allocated to the session will be present.
-If he/she is not available, (with the exception of the Children's Hospital) then a replacement of equal seniority that is agreeable to anaesthetise children less than 2 years old must be identified;
+- there is a sound clinical indication for surgery; - the patient is clinically ready, fit and available to undergo surgery; - there is a real expectation of performing the operation within a reasonable time in relation, to the patient's clinical priority; - when patients have accepted the advice of the healthcare profession responsible for their care; - the consultant surgeon has been informed, has agreed to the date, and will be present; - the consultant anaesthetist who is regularly allocated to the session will be present.
+If he/she is not available, (except for the Children's Hospital) then a replacement of equal seniority that is agreeable must be identified; - the Theatre Manager must be contacted when the date of the operation has been agreed, to ensure that staff with appropriate competencies will be available on the proposed date; - where possible children should be listed together on dedicated paediatric lists, or in groups at the beginning of mixed adult/paediatric lists.